hinrikfp/KEST2VW-skila/windows-verkefni.md

 ### Enter list partition to list all the partitions on the disk.
 How many partitions are on the disk?
 5

+### What option is used to determine the maximum number of bytes that the volume can be shrink by?
+QUERYMAX

+### What is the maximum number of reclaimable bytes?
+981

+## Lab – Task and System CLI Commands

+### What is the option to list the modules that are associated with a task?
+/M

+### What command would you use if you want to find all the tasks that use the module oleaut32.dll?
+List a few tasks that uses oleaut32.dll.
+tasklist /M oleaut32.dll
+OneDrive.exe
+explorer.exe
+SearchApp.exe

+### What command would you use to find out all the tasks that are associated with your username?
+tasklist /FI "username eq Numi-Hinrik"

+### What command would you use to find out all the processes that have been running for more than 1 hour and 40 minutes?
+tasklist /FI "cputime eq 01:40:00"

+### What command would you use if you wanted to terminate all process owned by a particular user?
+taskkill /FI "username eq Númi-Hinrik"

+### What option would you use if you only wanted to scan the integrity of all the protected system files?
+/verifyonly

+### What would you add to the command so you can view the output one page at a time?
+|more

+### Enter the command to log off your computer.
+Record the command below.
+shutdown /l

+### Record the command below.
+What warning message did you see?
+shutdown /s /t 120
+"youre about to be signed out, windows will shut down in 2 minutes"

+### What command would you use to abort the shutdown?
+shutdown /a

+## Lab – Other Useful Commands

+### When does the password expire?
+3/9/2023 9:44:17 AM